 - Category B broadening unit for students

 - This unit examines the ways in which law both creates and responds to a range of contemporary sociolegal issues faced by various minority groups in Australia.
 The unit uses an interdisciplinary perspective to investigate the law's recognition and treatment of individual/group differences, including differences in terms of sexuality, sex, gender identity, culture and bodies.
 The unit extends the written and oral communication, research and collaborative skills developed at Levels 1 and 2.

-- Students are able to (1) develop knowledge of (a) how various minority groups are disadvantaged by social attitudes, institutional practices, laws and legal processes; and (b) what Australian courts and parliaments have done in seeking to remedy deficiencies in access and equality before the law; (2) understand the significance and implications of legally defining and responding to difference, including differences around sexuality, sex, gender identity, culture and bodies; and; and (3) continue to develop skills in (a) independent research including the development of a research question; (b) scholarly research of primary and secondary sources utilising legal and social science databases; and (c) written and oral communication..
+- Students are able to (1) demonstrate advanced knowledge of how various minority groups are disadvantaged by social attitudes, institutional practices, laws and legal processes; (2) demonstrate an advanced understanding of what Australian courts and parliaments have done in seeking to remedy deficiencies in access and equality before the law; (3) assess the significance and implications of legally defining and responding to difference, including differences around sexuality, sex, gender identity, culture and bodies; (4) apply skills in independent scholarly research; and (5) demonstrate effective written and oral communication skills..

 - Indicative assessments in this unit are as follows: (1) research essay; (2) reflection paper; and (3) tutorial participation.
 Further information is available in the unit outline.